nclient/NClient/README.md

 <a name="features-httpclient"/>

 ## HttpClient
-An `HttpClient` is created for each NClient instance of a client.
+An `HttpClient` is created for each instance of a client.
 Keep this in mind, because `HttpClient` has problems.
 Create an instance for every request and you will run into socket exhaustion.
 Make it a singleton and it will not respect DNS changes.
 The best way would be to use `IHttpClientFactory`.
 You can create it yourself and pass it to the builder:
 ```C#
 var httpClientFactory = ...;